alin719/cs229_merging/README.md

 4) use learn.py as to learn.
 Can comment out the loading of the data (indicated in script) once the various arrays are in memory.
+-The script will either compute and save the Xtrain/ytrain/Xtest/ytest data to a file or read from it, make sure to indicate which you want by commenting out the other option
 -Rerun it if you clear the memory or kernel at any point.

 TODO: